 Compare this to your other corded wheeled appliance, your vacuum cleaner.
 The interior of your home has so many more obstacles than your yard—and those obstacles are constantly changing, whether it’s because you redecorated, or just started using a new part of the floor for storage.

-The layout of your yard is much more constant, and much more open.
+The layout of your yard, whether you have a small yard or a big one, is much more constant, and much more open.
 You have to clear it of obstacles, of course, but you aren’t going to have to be winding around couches and chairs the way you do when you vacuum.

 Extension Cords For Corded Electric Lawn Mowers